vamontchik/Almost-Spotify/DEVELOPMENT.md

 a clear() method to remove their contents.
 Similar issues crop up all the time, and very "hacky" solution have to be made in order to allow things to appear to work in a nice manner.

+# April 26th, 2018

+Internally, the code has been run/tested thoroughly and has undergone fine tuning.
+Most of the changes of the last week have been made to revamp how the internals of the system work.

+The GUI now also presents a few additional elements, such as the right and left buttons to go between songs.
+Also, each song now displays some key statistics about it, such as its length, where it is in the song in a readable hh:mm:ss or mm:ss format, and its size with the correct prefix attached to the word "byte".